robotframework/robotframework/doc/releasenotes/rf-7.0a1.rst

   using `mode=SHORTEST` has been deprecated.
 The strict mode where lengths must match will be the default mode in the future. (`#4685`_)

-- Various utility functions under in the `robot.utils` package that Robot Framework itself does not anymore use have been deprecated.
+- Various utility functions in the `robot.utils` package no longer used by Robot Framework itself have been deprecated.
 This includes the whole Python 2/3 compatibility layer.
 If you need some of these utils, you can copy their code to your own tool or library. (`#4501`_)